Freya-Tenebrae/So_Long/README.md

 ## To-Do

-- ennemy round & ennemy collision
+- ennemy round
+- makefile
-- leaks
+- test leaks with valgrind
+- put usleep in bonus (forbidden in subject)